Invasive Species – An Environmental Threat

 Plant and animal species are moving around the planet, assisted by increasing globalization, climate change and other human caused factors.
 This movement results in plants, animals and micro-organisms occurring outside their normal “native” range, where they are known as non-native species.
 We see the impacts of this global movement locally, species like purple loosestrife and sea lamprey originated elsewhere and have since become commonplace in North America.
 The problem with non-native species lies in their ability to outcompete native species, as they lack natural predators and competitors to control their populations.
 When non-native species spread unchecked they become invasive, and can damage the environment, the economy and human health.

 Despite being a small inland lake, Farlain Lake is not immune to the effects of invasive species.
-As many Farlain Lake Community Association (FLCA) members are aware, an invasive aquatic plant, Eurasian watermilfoil (Myriophyllum spicatum), has become prolific in portions of Farlain Lake.
-Eurasian watermilfoil’s dense growth is threatening the lake’s native wildlife, hindering recreational use and reducing the aesthetic appeal of affected regions.
-For more information re how we are dealing with the EWM please click here.
+As many Farlain Lake Community Association (FLCA) members are aware, a very aggressive invasive aquatic plant, Eurasian watermilfoil , was discovered in Farlain Lake in 2012 and quickly became very prolific in portions of the lake over subsequent years.
+Eurasian watermilfoil’s dense growth threatened the lake’s native wildlife, hindered recreational use and reduced the aesthetic appeal in the affected area.
+See our Eurasian Watermilfoil story on the extensive ongoing effort to eradicate and manage this invasive plant by clicking here.

-Preventing the introduction of invasive species is critical:
+Preventing the introduction of invasive species is critical.
+The following are ways to help protect the lake against these invaders:

-Clean, drain and dry your boat before entering Farlain Lake, particularly if it was recently in another waterbody.
-Zebra and quagga mussels (Dreissena polymorpha and Dreissena bugensis, respectively) have not yet been found in Farlain Lake, but their microscopic larvae could easily enter the lake attached to unwashed boats.
+• Clean, drain and dry your boat before entering Farlain Lake – as of January 2022 it’s the law in Ontario to clean, drain and dry your boat before moving to another water body.
+Zebra and quagga mussels have not yet been found in Farlain Lake, but their microscopic larvae could easily enter the lake attached to unwashed boats.
 If they do invade Farlain Lake, zebra and quagga mussels could threaten the native mussel population, affect nutrient cycling and pose a safety hazard for swimmers.